 Finger limes grown in Pemberton are picked March to May

-The traditional white grapefruit grown in the cooler south of WA, it has been principally replaced by sweeter red flesh fruit.
+The traditional white grapefruit, grown in the cooler south of WA, has been principally replaced by sweeter red flesh fruit.

 Warm conditions above the Tropic of Capricorn create the intense red colour flesh and exceptionally sweet flavour of the popular Red Grapefruit.
 Carnarvon and Kununurra are main growing regions.